ewphiliipp/ewphilipp.github.io/README.md

 2. **Plotting the Raw Data:**
    - Two figures are created:
      - Raw Data Figure:
        The data is plotted in a 4×2 grid of subplots.
-The left column contains signals from the left side (e.g., *M. Gastrocnemius medialis (left)*) and the right column contains the corresponding signals from the right side.
+The left column contains signals from the left side (e.g., *M. Gastrocnemius medialis (left)* (Raw_data.png)) and the right column contains the corresponding signals from the right side.
      - Each subplot includes a title and axis labels (Time in ms, Voltage in mV).

 3. Full-Wave Rectification:
    - The raw data is converted to its absolute values using `abs(data)`.
 This step ensures that all the signal peaks become visible irrespective of the polarity.
    - A new figure displays the rectified data for visual verification.
+(Abs_data.png)

 4. Digital Filtering:
    - A 2nd-order Butterworth lowpass filter is applied.
 Given that human movement signals rarely exceed 10 Hz, the filter has a cutoff frequency of 10 Hz.
 The sample frequency is set to 1000 Hz.